nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 write.csv(counts, file = 'C:\\Users\\wicka\\Desktop\\Google Data Analytics certification\\Course 8 - Capstone project - Complete a case study\\Case Study 1\\Data used (working)\\avg_ride_length.csv')
 ```

+We can then create the following two graphs in Tableau to show to the executive team.

 <p align="center">
   <img width="825" src="https://github.com/nuclearcheesecake/wickusgoogledataanalyticscertificate2021/blob/main/Misc/cs1_tab1.png">
 </p>

+From the above graph, we very clearly see how the average times differ between riders.

 <p align="center">
   <img width="825" src="https://github.com/nuclearcheesecake/wickusgoogledataanalyticscertificate2021/blob/main/Misc/cs1_tab2.png">
 </p>

+And from this graph, we can see the tendency of ride times.
+Members' times are mostly constant with a slight increase over the weekends, but casual riders have a sharp decrease in the week, with a sharp increase over the weekend.

 <br/><br/>